RL4444/football-scores-app/README.md

 Add .env vars listed in previous section

+start the dev server using `npm run dev`.
+If you have created a Mongo DB for this project as in the previous step, the schema will now be present their since we will have initialised the database when establishing the server connection.

 go to localhost 8080 and run in Postman / Insomnia `https;//localhost:8080/scrape/update-fixture-data/:competitionShortCode/:yearMonth` where competition is one of the `keys` found here `./src/utils.js` and year month in `YYYY-MM` format e.g. (2004-12)